AtlasLocal/lifeingreenville.com/views/articles/work/inventive.md

 category_tagline: Lorem ipsum dolor sit amet, consectetur adipisicing elit.
 category_image: cat-work-fridge.jpg
 banner_sub_headline: Inventive
-banner_tagline: Example stuff about life here
-banner_image_caption: Hell, yeah, tacos!
+banner_tagline: Craftsmanship & Technical Ingenuity
+banner_image_caption: Cowork Greenville is a beautiful space for independent collaboration

 # Inventive

-## Craftsmanship & Technical Ingenuity

-Greenville is a Southern anomaly, a hotbed of technical entrepreneurship and creative talent.
+## Greenville is a Southern anomaly, a hotbed of technical entrepreneurship and creative talent.
 If you’re looking to create something meaningful, something unique, Greenville is your home.

 ### A Community of Makers